ec-europa/atomium/README.md

 Atomium is licenced under [EUPL Licence](https://en.wikipedia.org/wiki/European_Union_Public_Licence).
 All contributions to Atomium and its sub-themes are made on [Github](https://github.com/ec-europa/atomium), the main Atomium's repository.

+To ensure its code quality, Atomium depends on [GrumPHP](https://github.com/phpro/grumphp).

+In order to use it and pass the automated tests, run:

+`composer install`

+in the root directory.

+To run the automated tests, Atomium needs a proper Drupal instance.

+You also need to copy the file `phpunit.xml.dist` to `phpunit.xml` and replace the strings:

+* `%ROOT%` with the root installation directory of Drupal,
+* `%URL%` with the URL of your Drupal instance.

+The best way to submit code is by providing a pull request on Github.

+This also helps us to have the automated tests triggered automatically and save times on checking code styles.

 [Go to top](#table-of-content)